equinixmetal-archive/csi-packet/BUILD.md

 The documentation for performing the deployment is in the [README.md](./README.md).

-### Packet credentials
+### Equinix Metal credentials

-Packet credentials are used by the controller to manage volumes.
+Equinix Metal credentials are used by the controller to manage volumes.
 They are configured with a json-formatted secret which contains

 * an authetication token
 * a project id